McRib is back! Here’s when you’ll be able to get it - NewsBreak

 “Whether you’re a McRib loyalist or first timer, there is no denying that the McRib is one of the most iconic sandwiches of the last four decades and we have thousands of emails and tweets from fans to prove it,” Bullington added.

-McDonald’s had also previously revealed that the sandwich infrequently appears on its restaurants’ menus because it’s “a local option based on customer demand,” according to a 2017 tweet from the company.Dollar Tree breaks the $1 price barrier as costs soar
+McDonald’s had also previously revealed that the sandwich infrequently appears on its restaurants’ menus because it’s “a local option based on customer demand,” according to a 2017 tweet from the company.Police union leaders argue vaccine mandate would cause officer exodus

 Whatever the reason for its reappearance, fans of the sandwich — which features a boneless pork patty slathered in BBQ sauce and topped with pickles and onions — quickly took to Twitter on Thursday morning to share their excitement.